felbinger/AdminGuide/docs/services/arma3.md

   exit 0
   ```

-* create custom `Dockerfile`, which extends the lgsm image:
+* Create a custom `Dockerfile`, which extends the lgsm image:
   ```Dockerfile
   FROM gameservermanagers/linuxgsm-docker